Hyperobjekt/bil-site/content/about/what-is-ubi/_index.md

   similar to a basic income).

-  Stemming from an increased support for Friedman's proposal, the Nixon administration put forward a proposal for the Family Assistance Plan, a program that would have incorporated a guaranteed income with financial supplements for workers.
-Around the same time, negative income tax experiments would begin in the United States and Canada to explore the feasibility of what some.
-Notoriously, between 1974 and 1979 Canada would push a negative income tax experiment known as Mincome; between 1968 and 1982, the U.S. would carry out four income maintenance experiments in New Jersey, Gary, IN, Iowa, Seattle and Denver; and, in 1982, Alaska would create its Permanent Dividend Fund.
+  Stemming from increased support for Friedman's proposal and a desire to reform welfare in the U.S., the Nixon administration put forward a proposal for the Family Assistance Plan, a program that would have incorporated a guaranteed income with financial supplements for workers (this never came to fruition).
+  At the same time, a number of income experiments would begin in the United States and Canada to explore the feasibility of such a policy.
+Notoriously, between 1968 and 1982, the U.S. would carry out four income maintenance experiments in New Jersey, Gary, IN, Iowa, Seattle and Denver; and, between 1974 and 1979 Canada would push a negative income tax experiment known as Mincome.
+In 1982, Alaska would create its Permanent Dividend Fund, providing nearly every Alaskan citizen a yearly dividend from oil revenues.

+  In the last decade, the idea of basic income has been tested in experiments throughout the world (Namibia, 2008-09; India, 2011-12; Canada, 2017-18;
-  Over the three years, experiments have appeared in cities like Jackson, MS;
+  Finland, 2017-18), and more recently in the U.S. in cities like Jackson, MS;
-  Santa Monica, CA; Chicago, IL; and in Stockton, CA and continue to be funded elsewhere in the United States.
+  Santa Monica, CA; Chicago, IL; and in Stockton, CA.
 heading3: Defining Characteristics
 subhead3: Adapted from Basic Income Earth Network (BIEN)
 item1head: Periodic